Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-overview.md

 - Document the exploitation logic
 - Iterate and refine based on feedback

-**Integration with UniAFL:** The blobs and scripts generated by MLLA don't exist in isolation – they feed directly into UniAFL's fuzzing infrastructure.
-BGA's binary payloads go to the Input Executor for immediate testing, while the Python generator and mutator scripts are handled by the Script Executor, which runs them to produce continuous streams of payload variations.
-This integration means MLLA's intelligent outputs become seeds and mutations for the entire UniAFL fuzzing campaign, amplifying the impact across all fuzzing processes.

-## Real-World Example: When MLLA Gets Sophisticated
+**The Key Integration:** These aren't just proof-of-concept scripts.
+Every blob and script that MLLA generates feeds directly into UniAFL's fuzzing infrastructure, where they become seeds for massive-scale testing campaigns.
+It's the best of both worlds: human-level strategic thinking combined with machine-scale execution.

+## Battle-Tested: The Apache Tika Story

+Theory is nice, but does this actually work in practice?
+Let's walk through a real example from the AIxCC Final Round 3.

-To truly understand MLLA's power, let's look at a real example from AIxCC competition round 3.
-The target: **XML External Entity (XXE) vulnerabilities in Apache Tika's newly introduced 3DXML parser** – a feature that processes ZIP-based CAD files containing XML manifests and 3D model data.
+**The Target:** Apache Tika had just introduced a new 3DXML parser – a feature for processing ZIP-based CAD files containing XML manifests and 3D model data.
+Fresh code.
+Complex format.
+Multiple validation layers.
+In other words, exactly the kind of target where traditional fuzzing struggles.

 ### The Challenge
 This particular vulnerability required understanding Apache Tika's new 3DXML processing pipeline: